 The determination of the fair value of assets acquired, liabilities assumed, and noncontrolling interests involves assessments of factors such as the expected future cash flows associated with individual assets and liabilities and appropriate discount rates at the closing date of the acquisition.
 When necessary, we consult with external advisors to help determine fair value.
-For non-observable market values determined using Level 3 assumptions, we determine fair value using acceptable valuation principles (e.g., multiple excess earnings, relief from royalty and cost methods).
+For non-observable market values determined using Level 3 assumptions, we determine fair value using acceptable valuation principles, including most commonly the excess earnings method for customer relationships, relief from royalty method for technology and trademarks, cost method for inventory and a combination of cost and market methods for property, plant and equipment, as applicable.